-I also have been preparing a yearbook at Mixbook.com the past few months.
+I have also been preparing a yearbook at Mixbook.com for the past few months.
 Though the book itself is private online, here is one of the screen shots:

-Though the book will cost at least $20.00, this was a far easier way of documenting memories than scrapbooking this past year.
-The website includes various layouts, backgrounds, and graphics to include on your pages, though you can come up with your own layouts as well.
-Your book can be as many pages as you desire (why mine is costly is because it includes over 30 pages).
-When you print your book, the covers can either be hard or soft.
-If I have the book ready by the end of the year celebration, it will be out for parents and students to flip through.
-Parents will be provided with a link to purchase the book if they desire for their child as well.
+Although the book will cost at least $20.00, it was a far easier way of capturing memories of this past year than scrapbooking.
+The Web site includes various layouts, backgrounds, and graphics for use on your pages, and allows you to create your own original layouts as well.
+Your book can be as many pages as you desire (mine is so costly because it runs over 30 pages), and, at the time of printing, you can choose either hard or soft covers.
+If I have the book ready by the end of the year celebration, it will be available for parents and students to flip through.
+In any case, parents will be provided with a link to purchase the book if they desire.

-I also write each student a one-page letter and have them write me a letter as well.
-Additionally, they make memory books a few pages long with group pictures from the class that other students sign.
-They use construction paper, white paper, and photos I provide for them.
+I write each student a one-page letter and have them write me a letter as well.
+Additionally, they make memory books, which consist of a few pages and include group pictures from the class, that other students sign.
+They use construction paper, white paper, and photos I provide them.

-I will be having a few substitutes before the end of the school year meetings I will be attending, there will be a few substitute teachers in our class.
-For a few of those days, but just not any movies- they will be watching movies that are based on chapter books such as The Tale of Despereaux and The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
-A few months back, they watched The City of Ember, which they enjoyed.
-On the days they watch the movies, they will also read a short excerpt from each book and fill out a form where they will be required to summarize the movie to an extent, name characters, note character traits, and determine the theme.
+Due to end of the school year meetings I will be attending, there will be a few substitute teachers in our class.
+For a few of those days, my students will watch movies based on chapter books such as The Tale of Despereaux and The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
+On those days, they will also read a short excerpt from each book and fill out a form where they will be required to summarize the movie and include character names, character traits, and their understanding of the theme.

 Make Math Hands-On

-Very soon, I will have students work on model bedrooms soon to review area and perimeter.
-I have a surplus of cardboard the students can use.
-They will be making furniture to scale as well as paint their rooms or put "wallpaper" (scrapbook paper) on the walls.
+Very soon, I will have students work on model bedrooms to review area and perimeter using a surplus of cardboard I have on hand.
+They will make furniture to scale as well as paint their rooms or put "wallpaper" (scrapbook paper) on the walls.
 If I can acquire carpeting, they will have that as well.
-Extra cloth is left over from previous events where they can make curtains, and they can cut out pictures from magazines to make posters in their rooms.
+Extra cloth left over from previous events will be available for them to make curtains, and they can cut out pictures from magazines to make "posters" to hang in their rooms.

 We may also construct bridges with straws to see if they can hold increasing weight in grams.
-I have done this second project twice, yet I have never tried the model bedrooms.
-I am going to take a risk in the last few weeks of school.
+I have done this project twice, but the model bedrooms will be a first — I am going to take a risk in the last few weeks of school!

-The students also will compete in quiz shows in the classroom.
-I may do whole-class board games (which I made quite some time ago), games on PowerPoint, and games on DVD, such as Show Me The Wild from National Geographic.
+The students will also compete in quiz shows in the classroom.
+We may do whole-class board games (which I made quite some time ago), games on PowerPoint, and games on DVD, such as Show Me The Wild from National Geographic.

 I also host a science show on the lawn at recess the end of every year.
-The Totally Irresponsible Book of Science (recommended by Angela Bunyi this past year) is a fantastic resource for off-the-wall outdoor projects that draws large crowds of curious students.
-We create soda geysers with Diet Coke and Mentos and make baking soda bombs in bags, for starters.
+The Totally Irresponsible Book of Science (recommended by Angela Bunyi) is a fantastic resource for off-the-wall outdoor projects that draws large crowds of curious students.
+We create soda geysers with Diet Coke and Mentos and make baking soda bombs in bags for starters.
 This year, I may also be making bubbles around students by using a hula hoop in a kiddie pool filled with a special solution.
 From there, we may also have a few events involving water.
-One very inexpensive water slide solution that I do not use but the fifth grade advanced teacher uses is with a slick plastic sheet, dish soap, and water.
-Students slide on laminated poster boards on which the students slide.
+One very inexpensive water slide solution that I have not tried, but has been used by the fifth grade advanced teacher, involves a slick plastic sheet, dish soap, and water, with laminated poster boards on which the students slide.